Virtual CBT Psychotherapy

 By identifying and challenging negative core beliefs, we can develop more positive and adaptive ways of thinking that can lead to improved mental health and well-being.

-Tips for Positive Change
+Tips for Positive Core Belief Change

 1. Identify Your Core Beliefs: Take time to reflect on your thoughts and feelings about yourself, others, and the world.
 Recognize recurring patterns of negativity and the beliefs driving them.